Edmonton Counselling Services

 Importance of treating the trauma to treat the addiction

 Addiction and Trauma; Addiction can break a family system for generations until someone makes the choice to heal the wound.
 I’ve worked with many suffering from addictions; I feel the depth of their soul as they try to express emotions to me.
 Over time, I’ve noticed that some therapists only focus on taking the substance away when they try to get help—those therapists don’t talk about their emotional needs, feelings, nervous system & fight or flight.
 It is tough to recover from addiction without meeting the core needs of the individual.
-Everyone needed to get attention, be loved, feel enough, and worthy of others.
-Usually, persons affected with an addiction do not give this to themself.
-When their family and other support network is also not meeting these needs, they feel pain the feeling of not being wanted, like you don’t matter.
+Everyone needed to get attention, be loved, feel enough, and be worthy of others.
+Usually, persons affected by addiction do not give this to themself.
+When their family and other support network are also not meeting these needs, they feel pain, the feeling of not being wanted, like they don’t matter.
 It touches a significant area of your subconscious mind.
 Your wounded inner mind is the place you feel triggered or needy; when trying to push people away, you’re trying to protect a wound of your own.
 All that pain means there’s something inside you that needs to be loved, nurtured, and healed before the addiction can be cured.

 The parents;

 The physical “kick” or withdrawal from the drug is severe, but so is the amount of unresolved trauma, suppressed pain, and emotions.
 However, this is a way to true healing.
 To heal is to go through what some call the night of the soul.
 Welcome to Edmonton Counselling Services.
 My name is Bharat Sharam, a qualified Substance Abuse Professional ( SAP) DOT, Canadian Supervisor in Addiction Counselling.
 I specialize in helping people who suffer from addictions, providing online or in-person addiction therapy.
-I include a holistic approach ( mind, body, and soul ) in treating the addiction.
+I include a holistic approach ( mind, body, and soul ) in treating addiction.
 I am committed to our clients.
 I ensure complete confidentiality and treat our clients with dignity and respect.